aspose-pdf-cloud/aspose-pdf-for-aws-sdk/php-cLient/docs/Api/ApiApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **pdfWebapiSearchPost**
-> \Swagger\Client\Model\FileResponse pdfWebapiSearchPost($files, $query)
+> \Swagger\Client\Model\FileResponse pdfWebapiSearchPost($files, $document_password, $query)

-Search document text.
+Search Document Text.

-Searches the provided files for the specified query and makr found text with yellow background.
+Searches the provided documents for the specified query and highlights the found text with a yellow background.
+This service helps you quickly locate and review relevant sections of your documents.

 ### Example
 ```php